-Instead of looking for WooCommerce subscription alternatives to create your subscription based website, you can use this plugin to add extra features into your website.
-It is a simple, light weight add-on, that you can use to add new features into your WordPress website.
+Instead of looking for WooCommerce subscription alternatives to create your subscription-based website, you can use this plugin to add extra features to your website.
+It is a simple, lightweight add-on, that you can use to add new features to your WordPress website.

-It automatically updates all the subscription prices when product or shipping related changes are made.
+It automatically updates all the subscription prices when a product or shipping-related changes are made.
 In the pro version, it allows batch processing for prices and taxes to let you update mass prices of your products.
-It also supports subscription of the WooCommerce variable products.
+It also supports subscriptions to the WooCommerce variable products.